bootprint/bootprint-monorepo/README.md

   // Runs the engine with a resolved configuration.
   // The config contains no Promises anymore.
+  // The function returns an object
+  //
+  // {
+  //    "filename.txt": "file-contents"
+  // }
+  //
   run: function (config) {
     var result = ''
     for (var filename in config) {